 - A. General: Contractor shall have full use within the Project Limits for construction operations during construction period.
 Contractor's use of Project site is limited only by Owner's right to perform work or to retain other contractors on portions of Project. - B. Use of Site: Limit use of Project site to areas within the Contract limits indicated.
 Do not disturb portions of Project site beyond areas in which the Work is indicated. - 1.
 Limits: The site is limited for storage.
-Some storage may be available on the County's adjacent property for laydown.
 Work areas within the building will be limited and subject to continued use and occupancy by the Owner. - 2.
 Driveways, Walkways and Entrances: Keep driveways and entrances serving premises clear and available to Owner, Owner's employees, and emergency vehicles at all times.
 Do not use these areas for parking or storage of materials. - 3.
-Contractors will need to access the building through the secured entrance on Evans Street. - 4.
+Contractors will need to access the building during off hours and weekends. - 4.
 All construction areas will need temporary partitions erected to separate from occupied areas. - 5.
 Noise generating activities may need to be done on off hours or on weekends depending on Owner's schedules.